ErlendBerntsen/freja/README.md

 :Task1_1_FullName: public String helloWorld()
 :Task1_1_SimpleName: pass:normal[`+helloWorld+`]
 :Task1_1_Type: pass:normal[`+Method+`]
+:Parameter: pass:normal[`+name+`]

 = *Exercise 1*

-.
 The starting code for this exercise can be found in the file {Exercise1_FileName}, which you can find in the package {Exercise1_Package}.
 Your task is to implement the following:

 * A {Task1_1_Type}: